Councilor Dan Lewis is pleased to present the Volcano Heights Sector Development Plan (SDP), last amended in November 2014.

-The adopted version of the Volcano Heights SDP can be downloaded via the links below.
+The draft reflecting the most recent amendments is available for review and download below.
 Separate files have been created in an attempt to best meet users’ needs.

 - Volcano Heights SDP + Appendix (Warning: Large file.
 Includes hyperlinks and bookmarks for easy cross referencing if used primarily in digital format.)

 - Volcano Heights SDP – Reduced (Warning: Smallest file to have the complete plan, but graphics may have reduced quality.)

 - Volcano Heights SDP (Warning: Large file.
 Includes all sections in the Plan, but not the Appendix.
 Graphics are the best quality.)

 - Section 5.0 Site Development & Building Design Standards Specific to Zones

 - Section 6.0 Site Development Standards General to All Zones

 - Section 7.0 Building Design Standards General to All Zones